Fedora: Downgrade kernel

 After the reboot, check that the system is running the desired kernel version:

-package that matches the kernel version.
+uname -rTo install kernel modules, you need to install the kernel-devel package that matches the kernel version.
 As not all kernels may be available in Fedora repo, find available versions:

-sudo dnf list kernel-devel
+sudo dnf list kernel-develOutput

 Updating and loading repositories: